MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

     6. Download your application bundle.

-6. You have a run a script by following steps mentioned in this document that will allow you for [Digital Asset linking](https://developers.google.com/digital-asset-links/v1/getting-started).
+6. Finish the process by running a script with steps as mentioned in this [document](https://github.com/MicrosoftDocs/microsoft-community-training/files/8222196/PWA.Migration.docx) that will allow you for [Digital Asset linking](https://developers.google.com/digital-asset-links/v1/getting-started).

 <!--
 5. If you are creating an Android App for your instance for the first time (if you have an existing app and wanted it updated instead of creating new application, then proceed to step 6)